 Here’s my method:

-- Set the water temperature to high and wash on the cycle recommended for towels by the manufacturer.
+- Set the water temperature to hot and wash on the cycle recommended for towels by the manufacturer.

-- Pour one cup of white distilled vinegar and one cup of baking soda into the machine and run a wash cycle.
+- Pour one cup of white distilled vinegar into your fabric softener dispenser and one cup of baking soda directly into the machine and run a wash cycle.

 - Run them through a cycle in the dryer on the setting recommended by the towel manufacturer.
 Again, NO dryer sheets.
 Use three clean tennis balls or wool dryer balls.

-No, the Towels do Not Smell of Vinegar
+No, the Towels do Not Smell Like Vinegar

 This is the big question, right?
 Because if your towels smell like you’re trying to pickle them, this method is going to be a no-go, no matter how soft your towels are!